GDSC-RCCIIT/General-Purpose-Scripts/scripts/audio-format-converter/README.md

 ### HOW TO USE
 <blockquote>

- Replace dir of audio file at L10 with the file you want to change the format of.
+ Enter audio file dir as prompted!

  Run using -> python script.py